Docs · Account

 Deployments are pure bookkeeping, you can ship the agent to the client either way, but logging it here lets events attribute to a specific install on the rollup and the portal.
 If you retire an agent, set its status to retired rather than deleting, so historical metrics keep their attribution.

-In the deployed flow (n8n HTTP Request node, Vapi tool, or any other runtime), add a step that POSTs to the client-specific URL with the secret in the X-Webhook-Secret header.
-Wire it to fire on whatever moments matter for the agent: every call completed, every booking confirmed, every lead written to the CRM.
+For anything custom, or to fire extra events, POST to the client-specific URL yourself with the secret in the X-Webhook-Secret header, on whatever moments matter: every call completed, every booking confirmed, every lead written to the CRM.

 Minimum body: